projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/020_Definition_Level/010_Editor_Definition/010_Edit_Files.md

 TODO code example

-### <a name="ordering"></a> Ordering of Editors
+### <a name="ordering"></a> Precedence of Editors
-The named editors are ordered; the order can be indicated by the language engineer in the configuration.
+The named editors are ordered; the order can be indicated by adding a **precendence** to the editor.
 The projections are found based on this order.
-The 'default' editor is always the last.
-If a box/projection for a concept is not present in the top editor, then the next editor is searched for a projection for the concept and o on, till the default editor is reached.
+The `default` editor is always the last (i.e. its precedence is 0).
+If a box/projection for a concept is not present in the editor with the highest precedence, then the next editor is searched for a projection for the concept and so on, till the default editor is reached.

-Projections may specifically request that a property is displayed using a projection from a named editor.
-For this see TODO.
+When you omit the precedence, ProjectIt will assign one based on the order in which the files are read, which normally is alphabetically.
+However, we cannot guarantee any specific order.

 <Note>
 <svelte:fragment slot="header"> Each editor can be defined in multiple files </svelte:fragment>
 <svelte:fragment slot="content">
 Every <code>.edit</code> file that is encountered in the folder that holds your definitions, will be read during the generation.
 When the editor in multiple files has the same name all information will be combined into a single editor.
+The precedence needs to be added only once, but in case you add it multiple times, the numbers are required to be equal.
 </svelte:fragment>
 </Note>

+TODO code example

 ## Standard Boolean Keywords